top of page

 Latest News

-Site Updated: 11th January 2026
+Site Updated: 11th May 2026

 The table tennis club meets Thursdays and has 4 full sized tables, a robot and all the equipment needed.
 The club has been running for over 12 months but is always on the lookout for members.
 If you would like to join us just come along to our weekly session.